odatskov/htc-mini-infra/mini-htcondor/README.md

 # Self-Contained HTCondor Helm Chart

-This folder container a Kubernetes Helm chart for deploying HTCondor central manager, workers and a submit node within the same cluster.
+This folder contains a Kubernetes Helm chart used for deploying HTCondor central manager, workers and a submit node within the same cluster.

 ## Chart Details